Acts of Mar Mari: Date

 The date of the Acts of Mar Mari is not universally accepted.
 Jean Baptiste Abbeloos who first edited the text, dated the Acts to the sixth or possibly during the seventh century AD.
 Josef Markwart chose a late date because of the two geographical places mentioned, Gawar and Zawzan which are unattested in the early periods.
 Harrak states that these names do not sound Arabic, and though Zawzan is found occurring only in Arabic sources, Harrak states it does not mean the name was coined in the Arab period.
 He further explains the majority of geographical places mentioned in the Acts are evidently present in Syriac sources of the pre-Islamic era.
 Several scholars have dated the Acts to the mid seventh century after the fall of the Sasanian Empire by the Arabs, however, Amir Harrak states that's unlikely since the Acts never mentions the end of the Sasanian Empire or near it.
+Harrak suggests the Acts could have been composed during the fifth or sixth century AD, with the latter date being more likely, as it was a period of prosperity for the Church of the East in southern Mesopotamia.